haasonsaas/mac-agent/README.md

 # Using the AppleScriptTool to display a notification
 ./do.sh "Display a notification saying 'Hello from your Mac Agent!'"

+# Using the MemoryTool to store and retrieve information
+./do.sh "Remember that my favorite programming language is Python."
+./do.sh "What is my favorite programming language?"
 ```

 ## Testing